 It’s important that the messages are marked as read – the last thing you need is a folder with 1,000 unread messages weighing on you!
 (Another important note: you’ll have more control over your email if you use a client such as Outlook or Apple Mail instead of trying to manage your email in a browser.)

 However you decide to filter your email, the goal is have only work-related communications — actual messages from actual people — reaching you during the business day.

-Download this free chapter from Maura's book, Personal Productivity Secrets.
+Get this free chapter on email management from Maura's book, Personal Productivity Secrets.

-Discover the 60-second rule to regain your time!
+Discover the 60-second rule to regain control of your time!

 You Need a Shift in How You Think About Email

 This is one of the biggest reasons you’re drowning in email, and it’s something that most people never really think about.